Second child through embryo adoption

 To tell or not to tell the child about the donation, is one of the most common topics I talk to patients about.
 I never tell a patient what to do.
 What I do, is to open their perspectives, give them a lot of information and then they need to decide themselves.
 I believe that every patient will make the decision that is best for them and their future children.

 Some weeks ago, I talked to a single mum.
 She had one child from a previous marriage, and she wanted a sibling for her son that is 4 years old.
-She did not have a good relationship to her ex-husband.
+She did not have a good relationship with her ex-husband.
 She hardly communicated with him, only regarding the time he was supposed to spend with their son.
 He was not that interested in spending time with him.

 The women wanted to do an embryo adoption.
 Donate both sperm and egg.
 She is too old to use her own eggs.
-The longing for a child, and the idea of how great it would be with two children, is her biggest motivation.
+The longing for a child and the idea of how great it would be with two children is her biggest motivation.
 She is happy about the possibility of being a mum by herself.
 She wants to find love again, but her experience with her ex-husband scares her, and she really believes that she can bring up two children alone with all the love and care they need.